Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 ### Learning Rate

 It is the most important of all hyperparameters.
 Even for a pre-trained model, we should try out multiple values of the learning rate.
-The most commonly used learning rate is **0.1, 0.01, 0.001, 0.0001, 0.00001** etc.
+The most commonly used learning rate is **0.1, 0.01, 0.001, 0.0001, 0.00001,** etc.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/learning_rate.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 1: Learning Rate</p>
 </center>

-A **large value** of learning rate tends to overshoot the gradient value making it difficult for the weight to converge to the global minimum.
+A **large value** of the learning rate tends to overshoot the gradient value, making it difficult for the weight to converge to the global minimum.

-A **small value** of learning rate makes the convergence towards the global minimum very slow.
-We can recognize this from the training and validation loss.
+A **small value** of the learning rate makes the convergence towards the global minimum very slow.
+We can recognize this from the training and validation losses.

-An **optimum value** of learning rate will lead to a global minimum, which can be viewed by constantly decreasing loss.
+An **optimum value** of the learning rate will lead to a global minimum, which can be viewed as a constantly decreasing loss.

 ### Learning Rate Decay

-Keeping only one learning rate may not help the weight to reach the global minimum.
+Keeping only one learning rate may not help the weight reach the global minimum.
 So we can change the value of the learning rate after a certain number of epochs.
-It helps gradient stuck in a local minimum.
+It helps in moving the gradient stuck in a local minimum.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/learning_rate_decay.png" style="zoom: 5%; background-color:#DCDCDC;"  width="60%" height=auto/><br>